Act-1 Academy for Children's Theatre

 • Schedule: Staff is available by phone or email 7 days a week from 10:00 AM to 6:00 PM

-The program invites people to get involved in its theatre community and notes that it is always looking for ways to connect with new volunteers.
-One parent testimonial reports that their children immediately felt welcomed by students and staff, describes the production as complex while stating that the children always came first, and notes that Chera and Sierra worked patiently with participants until they mastered techniques or scenes, with the children making new friends, learning to work as a team, and becoming better performers.
+One parent testimonial reports that their children immediately felt welcomed by students and staff, that the production was complex but children came first, and that Chera and Sierra worked patiently with children until they mastered a technique or scene.
+The same testimonial notes that the children made new friends, learned how to work as a team, and became better performers.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.